digitickets/lock/README.md

 # php-lock/lock

 This is a fork of [php-lock/lock](https://github.com/php-lock/lock) to add PHP 7.0 support.
-It removes database locking support.
+It removes support for most locks except Redis.

-This library helps executing critical code in concurrent situations.
-It supports redis cluster.
+This library helps to execute critical code in concurrent situations (aka Mutex).
+It supports redis clustering.

 php-lock/lock follows semantic versioning.
 Read more on [semver.org][1].